Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 Garmin Edge 1040 (left) vs. 1030 Plus (right)

-Edge 1030 Plus belongs to the largest head units you can buy.
+The Edge 1030 Plus is one of the largest head units you can buy.
 It has almost the same form factor as the Edge 1040.
 It’s great for longer trips and bike touring.

-These two differences can be a dealbreaker for some people, depending on their riding style.
+Depending on their riding style, these two differences can be a dealbreaker for some people.

 However, I also recommend considering the: